Best Superfoods For a Healthy Diet

 Almonds have been rightfully named superfoods because they are loaded with protein, fiber, healthy fats, vitamin E, manganese, and magnesium.
 Almonds are also the most nutritionally dense nut, meaning you get the highest concentration of nutrients per serving.
 This is another superfood that really just depends on the brand you get.
 There are tons of organic options, which tend to be even more expensive than non-organic options.

-Eating 2 cloves of garlic each day has been shown to reduce heart attack risk in heart disease patients, as well as helping to prevent clogged arteries, and lowers both triglyceride and cholesterol levels.
-Garlic is antibacterial and antiviral, which means that it will help battle colds and infections.
+Eating 2 cloves of garlic each day has been shown to reduce heart attack risk in heart disease patients, as well as helping to prevent clogged arteries and lower triglyceride and cholesterol levels.
+In addition, garlic is antibacterial and antiviral, which will help battle colds and infections.

 Garlic has a strong flavor and can make your breath stinky, so make sure you have some mints nearby.
 It is also fairly inexpensive and lasts a long time.
-It can be bought fresh in whole cloves, prepared florets, minced and diced cloves, and in powder form.
+It can be bought fresh in whole cloves, prepared florets, minced and diced cloves, and powder form.
 Each costs different amounts, and there are pros and cons to each.
-Many people end up using garlic in several different ways throughout the week in their meals so they can save money and use the garlic; however best suits the meal they are preparing.
+Many people end up using garlic in several different ways throughout the week in their meals to save money and use the garlic; however, it best suits the meal they are preparing.

-Oats are typically a breakfast staple but they can really be eaten at any time during the day.
-It is not as delicious and colorful and flashy as some of the others on our list, but it is still a great addition to your diet and is the most affordable superfoods on our list!
+Oats are typically a breakfast staple, but they can really be eaten at any time during the day.
+It is not as delicious, colorful, and flashy as others on our list, but it is still a great addition to your diet and is the most affordable superfood!

-They are high in fiber, antioxidants, and protein and are proven to lower your cholesterol and improve your overall health.
-They can help keep you regular, helps with digestion and stomach issues and can help your systems stay balanced.
+They are high in fiber, antioxidants, and protein and are proven to lower your cholesterol and improve overall health.
+In addition, they can help keep you regular, helps with digestion and stomach issues and can help your systems stay balanced.

 Oatmeal is another option that is available in both organic and non-organic options.
-As far as product purity goes, you there is oatmeal out there that is riddled with sugar and filled with a lot of unnecessary ingredients.
+As far as product purity goes, there is oatmeal out there riddled with sugar and filled with many unnecessary ingredients.
 Make sure to take a close look at the ingredient list to ensure you are getting an oatmeal brand that features ingredients you can trust.
 Delicious and can be mixed with fruits and many other foods.
 It can be eaten warm or mixed in raw into your shakes or smoothies.

 Oatmeal has a bland and slightly nutty taste.
-However, there are a lot of flavors you can choose from and you can always add some sugar or fruits to sweeten it up.
+However, there are many flavors you can choose from, and you can always add some sugar or fruits to sweeten it up.
 Highly affordable, easy to find, versatile to use, and tasty, healthy whole grain oats may be one of the most underrated of the superfoods.

-Chia seeds are one of the healthiest plants on the planet, which is why they are such nutritionally-charged superfoods.
-It’s known surprise that “chia” is the Mayan word meaning strength!
+Chia seeds are one of the healthiest plants on the planet, which is why they are such nutritionally charged superfoods.
+However, it’s no surprise that “chia” is the Mayan word meaning strength!

 In just one tiny ounce of chia seeds, there are 11 grams of fiber, 4 grams of protein, and high percentages of the RDV of calcium, manganese, magnesium, and phosphorous.
 Plus, chia seeds are loaded with antioxidants and omega-3 fatty acids, which help fight diseases and inflammation.
 Like many other superfoods, chia has been linked to reductions in the risk of heart disease and type 2 diabetes.

 Chia seeds are unique because of their gel-like texture, which some people find difficult to like.
-But, they are about the same price as other seeds and nuts, but remember, a little goes a long way!
-Instead of a serving being a handful or a cup full, you are looking at 1-2 tablespoons being a serving.
+But they are about the same price as other seeds and nuts, but remember, a little goes a long way!
+So, instead of a serving being a handful or a cup full, you are looking at 1-2 tablespoons being a serving.
 So sprinkling them in a salad or a smoothie is a quick and easy way to use this superfood!

 Cacao is an underestimated superfood that many people are looking to past.
 It is high in antioxidants, fiber, and increases your energy.
 Its flavor pairs well with smoothies, shakes, yogurt, and almost anything sweet in flavor.

 Cacao is low in calories but rich in antioxidants, fiber, and immune-boosting supplements.
-It has high levels of Magnesium and Potassium and uses theobromine to provide you with an energy boost.
+In addition, it has high levels of Magnesium and Potassium and uses theobromine to provide you with an energy boost.

 Mostly only marked as organic and USDA approved.
 It is a tasty way to add some healthy vitamins and nutrients into your diet, and it is also an excellent way to make snack time a little healthier too!
 They are definitely best when thrown into your shake and blended–not much work, just throw them in the blender!